-Can I Write My Own Will in Ontario?
+Can I Write My Own Will in Ontario in 2026?

-Written by Ron Cooke, President & Founder of Strategic Wealth Protection Partners in Ontario
+Written by Ron Cooke, President & Founder of Strategic Wealth Protection Partners in Ontario, CEA®, Member of the Estate Planning Council Canada

 Can you write your own will in Ontario without a lawyer?